 You can see the FRR MPLS table in the output below, where r1 receives a packet with label 104.
 Its outbound label is 3, which appears as implicit-null below, so it pops then the payload is forwarded out of swp3, the interface to r4:

-You can see the MPLS routing table that got installed in the kernel as well:
+You can see the MPLS routing table that is installed in the kernel as well: